CertusGroup/ciutshi/_sources/appendix_b.md.txt

 ##### Roles and Responsibility

 This section should list key roles and subordinate roles essential to guidance and completion of data strategy objectives.
-Each role will include a list of primary resposibilities which distinguish the roles within the context of the proceding data strategy sections.
+Each role will include a list of primary responsibilities which distinguish the roles within the context of the proceeding data strategy sections.
 This clarification on what roles achieve in the scope of mission, vision, and goals helps create a lexicon which reduces conflict between data teams while encouraging maximum collaboration between essential data personnel.

 ##### Talent and Skills

 This section will list essential talents and skills seen as critical or essential for the completion of objectives during the biennial data strategy period.
-This may include hardware, software, organizational, educational, interpersonal, and any other category of skill or talent needed to acheive positive results toward the mission, vision, and institutional priorities.
+This may include hardware, software, organizational, educational, interpersonal, and any other category of skill or talent needed to achieve positive results toward the mission, vision, and institutional priorities.

 #### Data Operations